 Find green spaces in Paris

-Paris has no shortage of green pockets of nature where we can enjoy a picnic, take a leisurely stroll or an energetic run, ride a poney, row a boat, or go cycling.
-Here are just a few of our favorite spots.
+Paris has no shortage of green pockets of nature to enjoy a picnic, take a leisurely stroll or an energetic run, ride a pony, row a boat, or go cycling.
+Get to know some of the most gorgeous spots in the city.

-Then pack it, along with a picnic, and head over to the magical Parc des Buttes-Chaumont.
-Your fresh baguette, cheese, and charcuterie will taste even more delicious in the open air, and no one will stop you from popping the cork in a public park.
+Buy a fresh baguette from a boulangerie, pack some cheese and charcuterie and head over to the magical Parc des Buttes-Chaumont.
+Your meal will taste all the more delicious in the open air.
 This gem of a respite from the city features a temple, a man-made lake, and waterfall in natural, hilly surroundings.
-When night falls, head over to the Rosa Bonheur guinguette, an open-air dance hall, for a relaxed drink and dancing with till midnight.
+When night falls, head over to the Rosa Bonheur guinguette, an open-air dance hall, for a relaxed drink and dancing till midnight.

 Head to the second-largest woods of Paris, the Bois de Boulogne.
 Bordering Paris’s 16th arrondissement and neighboring Neuilly-sur-Seine, it’s a hub of outdoor activities, especially on weekends, when some roads are closed to cars.
-You’ll find several lakes, a waterfall, the Château de Bagatelle and its gardens, sports grounds, two horse racing courses, and expanses of grass where you can roll out your picnic blanket.
+You’ll find several lakes, a waterfall, the Château de Bagatelle and its gardens, sports grounds, two horse racing courses, and expanses of grass where you can roll out your yoga mat.

-One of our favorite spots for a Sunday brunch within the park grounds is the Chalet des Iles, which sits on a pretty little island accessible only by rowboat or ferry.
+After all that physical exertion, why not treat yourself to a Sunday brunch?
+Within the park grounds is the Chalet des Iles, which sits on a pretty little island accessible only by rowboat or ferry.

-Also located in the Bois de Boulogne is one of our favorite family hangouts.
-This quintessential French amusement park has fantasy carousels, a lake, a mini zoo, interactive playgrounds, ‘les guignols’ puppet theatre, pony/donkey/camel rides, giant trampolines, restaurants and more.
+In the Bois de Boulogne, you’ll also find the Jardin d’Acclimatation, a fantastic family hangout.
+This quintessential French amusement park has fantasy carousels, a lake, a mini zoo, interactive playgrounds, ‘les guignols’ puppet theatre, pony/donkey/camel rides, giant trampolines, restaurants, and more.
 When it’s hot outside, sprinklers and misters around the park will cool you down.
 Its Maison des Ateliers offers a variety of workshops throughout the year for children and adults.
 Located just minutes from the Arc de Triomphe, it’s sure to become one of your family’s favorite Parisian destinations at any time of year.

 Get sporty in Paris

+Why not discover one of the fantastic golf courses in Paris?
 Putt to your heart’s delight at the family-oriented multisport park, Haras de Jardy, just west of Paris.
-See if your child is the next Tiger Woods and sign him or her up for group lessons from the age of four up.
+See if your child is the next Tiger Woods and sign them up for group lessons from the age of four up.
 You can rent kiddy clubs to try first.
-Teenagers who can hit a ball can play on the short-range, nine-hole course.
-And if golf is not your swing thing, join the tennis or horse-riding club.
+Teenagers who can hit a ball can play on the short-range, 9-hole course.

 Hit the top outdoor markets in Paris